ISUgenomics/bioinformatics-workbook/dataAnalysis/ComparativeGenomics/How_To_Find_Transposon_Jumps_in_Reads.md

+---
-# How to assess structural variation in your genome, and identify jumping transposons
+title: How to assess structural variation in your genome, and identify jumping transposons
+layout: single
+header:
+  overlay_color: "444444"
+  overlay_image: /assets/images/dna.jpg
+---

 ### Prerequisites